 After seeing many other biblical sites, we finally got to the place we had all been waiting for: Hezekiah’s tunnel.
 First, we passed through Warren’s shaft, where Joab was thought to have climbed to get into the city.
 Over the summer I studied a lot about the life and military career of Joab, and was amazed to see firsthand what an astonishing feat this truly was.
 As we entered Hezekiah’s tunnel, we read II Chron.
 32:30 and thought about how in building this tunnel, Hezekiah probably saved the city.
 We then got to walk through the 1,070 foot long tunnel, with the water sometimes up to our thighs, and sang “Hodu L’Adonai” (Give thanks to the Lord) as we walked through.

-We came out at the Pool of Siloam and read John 9:1-12.
-I had never thought about the fact that in giving sight to this blind man, Jesus was authenticating His claim to be the Light of the World (an extremely bold statement) in ch.
-8. At the end of the day, though, I was hot, sweaty and dirty, with a few scratches and feeling somewhat disappointed at how much of Jerusalem is not biblical and "holy" at all, but swarming with Muslims (the calls to prayer broke my heart) and full of tourist traps.
+At the end of the day, though, I was hot, sweaty and dirty, with a few scratches and feeling somewhat disappointed at how much of Jerusalem is not biblical and "holy" at all, but swarming with Muslims (the calls to prayer broke my heart) and full of tourist traps.
 No magnificent temple, hardly any emotional experience, just a bunch of bells and smells.

 But praise the Lord that there is HOPE.
 Yesterday I was reminded more than ever that I should long for the New Jerusalem, when Christ will reign and holiness will prevail.